Aibeecara-Development/ai-aibeecara/README.md

             "transcript": "This is the original transcribed text.", "corrected_transcript": "This is the corrected transcribed text.", "grammar_score": 0.97,
-            "grammar_explanation": """Explanation:
-            The verb 'go' does not agree with the subject 'he.'
-It should be 'goes.'
+            "grammar_explanation": "The verb 'go' does not agree with the subject 'he.'
+It should be 'goes.'", "tense_used": "Present simple tense",
-            Tense Used:
-            Present simple tense, used for regular or habitual actions""", "pause_score_dict": {
+            "pause_score_dict": {
                  "score": 0.88,
                  "pause_between_words": [{'start_word': 'and', 'end_word': 'we', 'duration': 2.5600001000000003},